I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 I am making my choices.

-I am making my investments in alternative uh energy.
+I am making my investments in alternative energy.

-I'm doing it because I think it's right for to do for me.
+I'm doing it because I think it's right to do for me.

-And the the thing the thing that needs to be done is that as a policy, this government needs to drill and drill and drill like crazy, while at the same time allowing the free market to offer uh consumers like me the choice.
+And the thing that needs to be done is that as a policy, this government needs to drill and drill and drill like crazy while at the same time allowing the free market to offer consumers like me the choice.

 I mean, right now I'm sort of hunting around for because I live in a little community where I can drive a little electric car if I want.